Alice James: Era of hysteria

-Opium letter
+Breast Cancer and its Treatment

-As Alice was suffering from breast cancer, her brother, William James, wrote her a letter explaining how much he pitied her.
+As Alice was suffering from breast cancer, which she died from in London in 1892 at age 43, her brother William James wrote her a letter explaining how much he pitied her.
 He advised her to "look for the little good in each day as if life were to last a hundred years."
 He wanted her to save herself from suffering the torment of physical pain.
 "Take all the morphia (or other forms of opium if that disagrees) you want, and don't be afraid of becoming an opium-drunkard.
 What was opium created for except for such times as this?"
-While opium was a freely available panacea at this time, it is unknown if Alice James used it prior to her cancer, late in life.